 Your analytics report should span every social media channel you use to ensure that you get a full picture of your performance.
 You’ll also want to translate data from your report into actionable, understandable results that will point you towards the right solutions for your unique challenges.
-Using a cross-platform analytics solution can help you create meaningful, comprehensive reports – check out this post to learn more about social media analytics tools.
+Using a cross-platform analytics solution can help you create meaningful, comprehensive ad hoc reports – check out this post to learn more about social media analytics tools.

 Keep in mind that every metric you analyze should have an associated goal.
 Goals and benchmarks are how you measure whether your social strategy is working; without them, you’ll just be looking at reports and asking, “So… what does that mean?”.
 For example, let’s say your goal is to generate leads.
 To evaluate whether your current lead-generating strategies are working, you may look at your subscriptions and audience growth rate since implementing the campaign in question, plus use competitor analysis to find relevant benchmarks.

 Let’s take a look at how to use insights from Instagram, Facebook, Google, and more to build a metrics report, plus what they mean when it comes to creating a successful digital marketing and SEO strategy.

 Engagement includes some of the most well-known (but certainly not the only) hallmarks of a high-performing social media post: likes, shares, and comments.
 Wondering how to view engagement on social media?
 Create a report that includes likes, shares, comments, image clicks, video views, link clicks, and comment likes.
 By monitoring all this data over time, you can begin to spot trends and define what content your audience loves.

 You can divide engagement into a few categories for better analysis:

 - Average engagement rate (total number of likes/shares/comments ÷ # of followers).
 Compare this metric to your competitors – if you’re falling short, how does their content differ from yours?
 What gaps could you fill?